ColinLu50/SafeDelta/README.md

 ---

-# 🔄 Applying to Other Models
+# 🔄Applying to Other Models

 Safe Delta can be easily transferable to different models. *Step-by-step instructions will be added soon.*